 Adding another chiller would increase the cooling potential and the efficiency of the MagLab by spreading the heavy load of cooling the magnets across more systems.
 This way the chillers could run at their optimum efficiency while still providing enough cooling.
 Raising the temperature of the building in the summer would be an easy way to reduce the energy consumption on the HVAC system.
 Even if it is only a few degrees, it would reduce the power that the chillers would have to output to ensure everyone is comfortable.
 This idea may receive backlash if people feel that the building is not cool enough.
 Testing and feedback will be an important part of the implementation of this concept.
 Putting shades on the windows would keep the sunlight out during the warmer summer months.
 This would keep the building cool and decrease the need for central cooling.
 Along the same thought, having thermostats that could adjust the temperature based on the number of people in the building could reduce the need for air conditioning.
 If no one was working on the upper floors or in a large room, the thermostat could turn off the cooling for that area ensuring energy is not wasted in cooling places that are empty.
 One problem that could occur with this idea is that rooms would be warmer than the other parts of the building and may be uncomfortable to work in until it was sufficiently cooled.
 Building another cooling tower is an idea that would help the MagLab similarly to adding another chiller.
 An additional cooling tower would increase the cooling capacity of the system and allow the existing tower to run at the optimum power efficiency.

 The 3 high fidelity concepts are operating the magnet cooling pumps on a temperature or magnet power basis rather than a fixed speed, changing the speed of the fans in the cooling towers based on the temperature of the environment and the temperature of the water, and operating the existing 4 Trane chillers at the optimum efficiency curve.
 Currently, the pumps that provide cooling to the magnets and HVAC system are run at 100% regardless of the needs of the MagLab.
 The magnets may go days without use and therefore require no cooling.
 The team could design a system that would change the power output of the pumps to reflect the needs of the facility.
 The same idea can be applied to the fans on the cooling towers.
 They have a high and a low setting.
 If they were replaced to fans with variable speeds, the cooling towers would consume less energy when the environment was cold or could run more efficiently when it is hot.
 The four chillers at the MagLab that are responsible for cooling the water used in HVAC have efficiency curves provided by Trane.
 Running these chillers at maximum efficiency would reduce the energy consumption and the carbon emissions of the MagLab.

+Figure 1: Schematic of the MagLab Cooling System